Governing councils work with the site leader (principal or director) to help set and monitor the direction of a site.

 - be an employing authority of out of school hours care (OSHC) or canteen staff.

-You don’t work alone when you are on a governing council.
+You do not work alone when you are on a governing council.
 You and the site leader have shared responsibilities, but your day-to-day involvement is different.

 Some differences between governance and day-to-day management